OpenAgenda/wordpress/readme.txt

 * Fixed : Bug fix on `openagenda_get_field()` function, when called with 'image' and 'thumbnail' parameter.

 = 1.0.0 =
-* Fixed : Fixed location template.
+* Fixed : location template.
 * Feature : Added event count and active filters on top of the list view.
 * Feature : Added online access link display for online events.
 * Fixed : Fix for viewing single passed event.